 Professionally respond to feedback and adapt practices accordingly

 Hone your ability to seek original and creative solutions

 Literature, experimenting, reporting.

 In consultation with supervisor and study advisor.
-When planning according to schedule, see the Bachelor Research schedule for March, April, May and June, full time.
+When planning according to schedule also consult the Bachelor Research Project sessions (BRP) in the schedule for March, April, May and June (full-time)

 To have access to Blackboard you need a ULCN-account.Blackboard UL